 History of Narrow Gauge Rail in Colorado

-The development of narrow gauge rail affected Colorado in two significant ways in the 1800s and early 1900s.
-These trains were able to access remote areas, mining towns in particular and moved ore to smelters.
+The development of narrow-gauge rail affected Colorado in two significant ways in the 1800s and early 1900s.
+These trains could access remote areas, particularly mining towns, and moved ore to smelters.
 They also impacted population growth.
 While the ore moved out, people moved in.
-The cattle industry was altered too.
-Instead of having to trail cattle for many hundreds of miles to their ultimate destinations.
+The cattle industry was altered, too, instead of having to "trail" cattle for many hundreds of miles to their ultimate destinations.
 Significant train junctions aided the process of getting cattle to market.
-However as civilation progressed, so did the use of trains.
+However, as civilization progressed, so did the use of trains.
 Today, most of the narrow gauge trains used to access mining towns have turned into scenic train rides, where the journey is more important than the destination, and cattle are transported by trucks.

-The gold discoveries in Leadville during the 1860’s created a rapid rise of boom towns and population growth.
+The gold discoveries in Leadville during the 1860s rapidly increased boom towns and population growth.
 Inevitably, railroads raced to construct tracks to access and serve these growing and profitable towns.
 The Denver, South Park, and Pacific Railroad became the railroad to serve Leadville during this time.
-Today visitors can ride this narrow gauge rail which takes passengers along some of the historic South Park and Pacific lines.
-More specifically, the train takes passengers up 1,000 feet from Leadville, through the untamed wilderness of the SanIsabel National Forest for amazing views of Fremont Pass, Mt.
+Today, visitors can ride this narrow gauge rail that takes passengers along some historic South Park and Pacific lines.
+More specifically, the train takes passengers up 1,000 feet from Leadville through the untamed wilderness of the SanIsabel National Forest for amazing views of Fremont Pass, Mt.
 Elbert, Mt.
 Massive, and the Arkansas River Valley.
 Learn more about the Leadville Train and the specials they have to offer.

 by Emily Krempholtz